alphagov/paas-cf/README.md

 You will need a working [Deployer Concourse](#deployer-concourse).

 Deploy the pipeline configurations with `make`.
-Select the target based on which AWS accout you want to work with.
+Select the target based on which AWS account you want to work with.
 For instance, execute:
 ```
 make dev pipelines
 ```